Shubham-19/Projects/Evolution of Autonomous Steering Agents/README.md

 Also, you can find the original Javascript and Processing (Java) versions of the code at https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_069_steering_evolution

-I stongly recommend to check his works @CodingTrain
+I stongly recommend to check his works on YouTube @CodingTrain @shiffman